autocar-logo

 The Tayron R-Line gets a few extra convenience features over the Tiguan R-Line.

 Apart from being heated, the massaging front seats of the Tayron R-Line are electrically powered, ventilated and boast a memory function.
-VW’s new 7-seater SUV also gains a powered tailgate with gesture activation, while the Tiguan R-Line’s tailgate has to be manually operated.
+VW’s larger 7-seater SUV also gains a powered tailgate with gesture activation, while the Tiguan R-Line’s tailgate has to be manually operated.
 Common features between the two cars include multi-colour ambient lighting, a dual-pane panoramic sunroof, an 11-speaker Harman Kardon rig, a massive 15-inch infotainment head unit and three-zone automatic climate control.
 The 10.25-inch digital instrument cluster with multiple display modes and wireless Apple CarPlay & Android Auto are common features, too.

 Meanwhile, Level 2 ADAS (Advanced Driver Assistance Systems) is offered in the Tayron as well as the Tiguan.
 This bundles together useful tech such as adaptive cruise control, auto-emergency braking, lane-keeping assist and driver-drowsiness warning into one active safety suite.
 Standard fitment further includes 9 airbags, a head-up display, hill-hold assist, hill-descent control, electronic stability control and a tyre-pressure monitoring system (TPMS).
 However, it is only the Tayron R-Line that comes with a surround-view camera system.